xNaCly/calculator/README.md

 # Calculator

-Simple calculator translating input expressions into their results, supporting computations and comments.
+Simple educational calculator with lexer, parser and bytecode vm

-This project is meant for explanation of an interpreter, therefore containing explanations for concepts such as:
+This project is meant for explaining concepts used when interpreting programming languages, therefore containing concepts such as:

 - tokenizing characters to tokens
 - parsing tokens to a abstract syntax tree